ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 in the file `D1-cod.txt` and the line: `sd_obs_surv; 0.4`
 in the file `D2-cod.txt`.
-We will set up a base-case file describing fishing mortality (`F0-cod.txt`) and we will specify that we don't want to run a retrospective analysis in the file `R0-cod.txt`.
+We will set up a base-case file describing fishing mortality (`F0-cod.txt`) and we will specify that we do not want to run a retrospective analysis in the file `R0-cod.txt`.

 To start, we'll load the ss3sim package and locate three sets of folders within the package data:
 (1) the folder with the OM,